lyfenwebos/RocketChat2MatterMost/index.md

 # RocketChat to MatterMost Import

 **Notice**: RocketChat has Channel and Group, but their difference is in privacy, I'll be referencing them both as a "Channel"
+**Notice**: You are doing this at your own risk.
+I am not responsible for any consequences.

 ## Intro
 This Program helps you migrate chat history from Rocket Chat by creating JSONL file for Mattermost.